JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 1. Open the `Greeting.kt` file in the `sharedLogic/src/commonMain/kotlin` directory.
 2. Update the `greet()` function in the `Greeting` class to return a `Flow` of strings, primarily to accommodate the network request.
-   As a part of the `Flow`, emit the launch date using a `RocketComponent` property:
+   In the `Flow`, emit the launch date using a `RocketComponent` property:

     ```kotlin
     import kotlinx.coroutines.delay